-Otolaryngology—Head and Neck Surgery residency programs participate in the National Resident Matching Program (NRMP), using the Electronic Residency Application Service (ERAS).
+SIU Otolaryngology—Head and Neck Surgery residency program participates in the National Resident Matching Program (NRMP), using the Electronic Residency Application Service (ERAS).
 This service collates, standardizes and distributes all application materials for those applying.
 ERAS will provide you with an application and information packet that describes the application process and timetable.

 We suggest that you follow these basic guidelines so that your application can be completed in a timely fashion: It is critical for you to establish contacts that can provide letters of recommendation as early as possible in the application process.
-It is recommended that you work towards completion of your basic application form in the late spring or early summer of your third medical school year.
-During the summer months you should attempt to obtain letters of recommendation to support your application.
+It is recommended that you work towards completion of your basic application form in the late spring or early summer of your third year of medical school.
+During the summer months you should obtain letters of recommendation to support your application.

 How do I submit my application?

-We accept applications only through the ERAS system, https://www.aamc.org/students/medstudents/eras/
+We accept applications only through the ERAS system

 What constitutes a complete application?

-An ERAS application form, personal statement, current Curriculum vitae, medical school transcript, USMLE (or COMLEX) transcript, at least 3 letters of recommendation, Medical School Performance Evaluation, ECFMG certificate (if applicable)
+An ERAS application form, personal statement, current curriculum vitae, medical school transcript, USMLE Step 1 or COMLEX transcript, at least 3 letters of recommendation, Medical School Performance Evaluation, ECFMG certificate (if applicable)

 Each individual applicant as a whole is taken into consideration.
-We review all applicant files that are received by the October 1 deadline.
-As a rule, we receive approximately 200 applications – all of which are reviewed – and this is narrowed down to a pool of approximately 80.
-The review committee performs a final review during the third week of October and invitations are issued to approximately 40 applicants, via email, on the first day of the "interview offer window" implemented by the Otolaryngology Program Directors Organization.
-Applicants are given a choice of two interview days to choose from.
-First come, first serve.
+We review all applicant files that are received by the deadline.
+All applications received will be reviewed.
+Invitations are offered to approximately 40 applicants selected by the review commity.
+Offers are sent via email, on the first day of the "interview offer window" implemented by the Otolaryngology Program Directors Organization.
+Applicants are given a choice of two interview days and do our best to accomodate applicants first choice, however this is not always possible.
 Once invitations are issued, application status letters will be sent to all applicants.

 Once the initial invitations have been issued, a wait list is created and those applicants will be notified at the time application status letters are distributed.
 We do not divulge anyone’s particular spot on the wait list.
 If an applicant accepts an invitation and subsequently cancels, invitations will be issued to those on the wait list.

 We will interview approximately 20 applicants on each scheduled interview day.
-The evening prior to the interview day, a reception is held at a local venue nearby, where applicants can meet and mingle with current faculty and residents.
+The evening prior to the interview day, a reception is held at a local venue nearby, where applicants can meet and mingle with current residents.
 Your interview day begins at 7:30 a.m. with breakfast, a welcome and brief overview of the program by the Program Director.
 Subsequent to this, half of the group will meet with current residents and tour the medical center campus and nearby attractions, while the other half will participate in interviews.
 All of our faculty members participate in applicant interviews.
-This entails each applicant interviewing with 1 or 2 faculty members simultaneously.
-Each group will interview for approximately 2 1/2 hours.
 The interview day ends at approximately 2:00 p.m.

-Please feel free to contact our offices at the School of Medicine with any questions you may have concerning the Otolaryngology Residency Program
+Please feel free to contact us with any questions you may have concerning the SIU Otolaryngology Residency Program.